waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 close to the date in Change file we are looking for.
 Look inside "state.txt" and check timestamp line to match just after your region date.
 Once we match dates in "state.txt" the sequence number for change file to start updating from is the number in sequenceNumber line.
+The sequence number is 4 to 9 digit long number, never starts with zero.

 The sequenceNumber line in this matched "state.txt" file has the sequence number needed for the 'begin' argument of my "getdiff" program.